Lifka/hacking-resources/README.md

 #### Twitter
  * [#onemilliontweetmap](https://onemilliontweetmap.com/)
+ * [Creepy](https://www.geocreepy.com/): Creepy is a geolocation OSINT tool.
+Gathers geolocation related information from online sources, and allows for presentation on map, search filtering based on exact location and/or date, export in csv format or kml for further analysis in Google Maps.
  * [First Tweet - Who Said It First on Twitter](http://ctrlq.org/first/)
+ * [foller.me](https://foller.me/): Twitter analytics application that gives you rich insights about any public Twitter profile.
+We gather near real-time data about topics, mentions, hashtags, followers, location and more!
  * [Followerwonk](https://followerwonk.com/): Help to explore and grow one's social graph by digging deeper into Twitter analytics.
  * [Omnisci](https://www.omnisci.com/demos/tweetmap)
+ * [tinfoleak](https://github.com/vaguileradiaz/tinfoleak): The most complete open-source tool for Twitter intelligence analysis.

 #### Website footprinting
  * [Burp Suite](https://portswigger.net/burp)